melvin0008/julia/doc/manual/metaprogramming.rst

 are symbols, ``*(b,c)`` is a subexpression, and ``1`` is a literal 64-bit signed integer.

-There is a second form of quoting for multiple expressions: blocks of code enclosed in ``quote ... end``
+There is a second syntactic form of quoting for multiple expressions: blocks of code enclosed in ``quote ... end``.
+Note that this form introduces :obj:`QuoteNode` elements to the expression tree, which must be considered when directly manipulating an expression tree generated from ``quote`` blocks.
+For other purposes, ``:( ... )`` and ``quote .. end`` blocks are treated identically.

 .. doctest::